psistats/linux-client/README.md

 Uptime and IP Addresses are sent at a longer rate than cpu and memory however that rate is configurable.

 CPU Temperature is enabled by default, but may not work on all systems.
+It is reported in degrees celsius.

 Installation (From Source):